dylburger/dev-to-posts/street-cleaning-calendar-reminders.md

 published: false
 ---

 I grew up in Oklahoma City.
 In OKC, you drive everywhere.
-Public transporation is lacking and [it's a _huge_ city](https://www.google.com/search?q=okc+square+miles&oq=okc+square+miles&aqs=chrome.0.0i457j69i57.2618j0j9&sourceid=chrome&ie=UTF-8) - over 100 square miles bigger than Los Angeles.
+Public transportation is lacking and [it's a _huge_ city](https://www.google.com/search?q=okc+square+miles&oq=okc+square+miles&aqs=chrome.0.0i457j69i57.2618j0j9&sourceid=chrome&ie=UTF-8) - over 100 square miles bigger than Los Angeles.

-Ten years ago, I moved to San Francisco, and drove nowhere.
+Then I moved to San Francisco, and drove nowhere.
 My car sat on the street as I biked to work.
 But the Public Works department [cleans most streets on a schedule](https://www.sfpublicworks.org/services/mechanical-street-sweeping-and-street-cleaning-schedule), and if you don't move your car before cleaning begins, they give you a ticket.
 The schedule varies from street to street - one block might be Mondays, another Wednesdays - and I would always forget to move my car at the right time.
 Since I rarely drove it anyway, I ended up selling it.

 Fast forward to the present.
 My wife and I have a child: